 Sandi Philips has over 30 years of community development experience, with a specialism in championing the creative arts.
 Her passion has been to inspire the next generation of young entrepreneurs by developing innovative programs aimed at helping them reach their potential and in doing so has supported over 800 businesses.

-As a co-founder of the Windrush Nurses & Beyond, Sandi utilised her communications skills to ensure this unique programme gained recognition from high profile politicians and HRH Queen Elizabeth II, who awarded their recipients with the Queen Medal Award during her 2012 Jubilee.
+Whilst working for the Windrush Nurses & Beyond Foundation, Sandi utilised her communications skills to ensure this unique programme gained recognition from high profile politicians and HRH Queen Elizabeth II, who awarded their recipients with the Queen Medal Award during her 2012 Jubilee.
 Additional credits include Sky News, BBC, ITV news and numbers radio broadcasts.

 LOGISTICS CO-ORDINATOR (ANTIGUA)